tipfom/ITensorNHDMRG.jl/README.md

 # Final energy = -126.62302688426553 + 6.139309720728697e-14im
 ```

+The eigen routine may be chosen by supplying either `"onesided"` or `"twosided"` as the keyword `alg` for `nhdmrg`; the biorthogonalization routine may be chosen by supplying either `"biorthoblock"` or `"lrdensity"` as the `biorthoalg` keyword.
-A with the system in Ref.
+The system in Ref.
 [2] provided in the example folder.

 ## References